About this day

-This session takes a lively and sociological look at the development of schooling in the UK, asking how and why we have the structure, policies, curriculum and types of schools that we currently do.
+Cath takes a lively look at the development of schooling, asking how and why we have the structure, policies, curriculum and types of schools that we do have.
 What has the role of politics and economics been in shaping our educational system?
 What might different theories tell us about the role of education?
 And could (or should) it be done differently?

 About Cath Lambert

-Dr Cath Lambert is Associate Professor of Sociology at Warwick University and leads the department’s Culture, Media and Representation Research cluster.
+Dr Cath Lambert, Associate Professor of Sociology at Warwick University, leads the department’s Culture, Media and Representation Research cluster.
+In 2010 she was awarded a Warwick Award for Teaching Excellence.
 Her research and teaching interests are in the areas of education, gender and social and political change.
-In 2010 she was awarded a Warwick Award for Teaching Excellence.

 Crime and the criminal justice system: risk factors and rehabilitation Marian Fitzgerald, University of Kent

-This session will describe the characteristics of the sorts of individuals who are most likely to become involved in criminal activity AND to be brought into the criminal justice system as a result.
-It looks critically at the dangers of treating individuals who share these characteristics as if all of them were equally ‘at risk’ of offending; and, in questioning political expectations that the criminal justice system itself will reduce re-offending, it will leave students to consider a number of wider questions about the politics of law and order.
+Marian describes the characteristics of individuals likely to be involved in criminal activity AND brought into the criminal justice system as a result.
+She looks at the dangers of treating them as if they were equally ‘at risk’ of offending.
+She will question political expectations that the criminal justice system itself will reduce re-offending.
+The session will leave students to consider a number of wider questions about the politics of law and order.

 About Marian Fitzgerald

 Marian Fitzgerald is Visiting Professor of Criminology at the University of Kent Crime and Justice Centre.
-She was formerly a Principal Researcher in the Research and Statistics Directorate at the Home Office.
+She was formerly a Principal Researcher in the Home Office Research and Statistics Directorate.
 She is a renowned expert and regular commentator in the media on the causes and reporting of crime.

 'Dismantling the Master's House': an issue of race Nathaniel Adam Tobias